 To understand the ground gas risk, continuous receptor monitoring can be carried out to identify a pollutant linkage and any pathways that might result in harm to the receptor.
 Once the risk is understood, the correct mitigating measures can be put in place.
 This is the best value and most efficient method of ensuring a development is safe for receptors.

 GGS can deploy high-resolution instruments to monitor the space in a building.
 Our in-house state-of-the-art equipment can identify the presence of ground gas where it is most likely to enter a building, such as service entries or utility cupboards.
 In a short period of time, we can capture varying environmental conditions, such as falls in atmospheric pressure, in order to provide high quality data on ground gas ingress into the building.
 This will establish any pollutant linkages and if further actions need to be taken.

 Get in touch

-Each project presents specific hazards and challenges.
-Our team of specialists have experience of working with a variety of sites from small to large, low to high risk.
+At GGS we know that each individual site and project has specific challenges.
+Our team of specialists have experience of working with sites of all sizes from high to low risk.

-Why not speak to one of us today and we can start providing solutions to your problems and help you complete your development successfully.
+Why not speak to one of us today.
+We can help you solve your problems and complete your development successfully.